 Reporting procedure.
 If you are an FFI that is eligible to make an election described in Regulations section 1.1471-4(d)(5)(i)(A) or (B) or are a U.S. payer reporting as described in Regulations section 1.1471-4(d)(2)(iii)(A), you must do so by filing each appropriate Form 1099 with the IRS and reporting the payments required to be reported by a U.S. payer (as defined in Regulations section 1.6049-5(c)(5)) with respect to the account.
-See, however, Payments required to be reported, later.
-See also the separate specific instructions for each form to determine which form to file.
+However, see Payments required to be reported, later.
+Also see the separate specific instructions for each form to determine which form to file.

 All Form 1099 filers must have an EIN.
-If you have not previously filed a Form 1099 or other return, vou must obtain an EIN and include it on each
+If you have TIP I not previously filed a Form 1099 or other return, you must obtain an EIN and include it on each

 Form 1099 that you file.
-See part K for more information, including how to obtain an EIN.
+See part K for more information, including how to obtain an EIN and exceptions to the EIN